hume-vla/hume/README.md

 </div>

 ## News
-- `2025/06/12`: Manage the project dependency using `uv`
+- `2025/06/12`: Manage the project dependency using `uv`.
+Isolate the evaluation and training environments
-- `2025/06/08`: Release the evaluation code and ckpts on LIBERO
+- `2025/06/08`: Release the evaluation code and ckpts on LIBERO.
 - `2025/06/03`: We release the training codebase of Hume.

 ## TODO LIST